martinlukk/martinlukk-dotcom/README.md

   {{< meta abstract >}} below a short context paragraph.
 ```

-Chip vocabulary, in render order: **PDF · Article · Preprint · Code & Data · Data · Materials · Prereg · Supplement · Slides · Publisher · Excerpt · Buy · Preview · Project · Copy BibTeX**.
-Chips render only when the corresponding field is populated; "Copy BibTeX" always renders for entries that have authors + title + year.
-Chip labels name *what's at the link*, not the platform; the platform name (GitHub, OSF, Zenodo, AsPredicted, arXiv, …) appears in the chip's hover tooltip.
-Recognized hosts live in the `URL_PLATFORMS` table — duplicated in `_filters/pub-detail.lua` and `_templates/pub-list.ejs`; edit both when adding one.
+Chip vocabulary, in render order: **PDF · Article · Preprint · Code & Data · Data · Materials · Preregistration · Supplement · Slides · Publisher · Excerpt · Buy · Preview · Project · Copy BibTeX**.
+Each renders only when its field is set; Copy BibTeX renders for any entry with authors + title + year.
+Labels name what's at the link, not the host — the platform name (GitHub, OSF, arXiv, ACL Anthology, …) goes in the hover tooltip, from the `URL_PLATFORMS` table duplicated in `_filters/pub-detail.lua` and `_templates/pub-list.ejs`.
+Edit both.

 Pub qmd body convention: one short context paragraph (e.g., "Lead article in a *X* special issue"), then `::: {.abstract}` `{{< meta abstract >}}` `:::`.